 This post includes affiliate links, for which we may earn a commission at no extra cost to you should you make a purchase using our links.
+As an Amazon Associate, we can earn from qualifying purchases.
 Learn more.Epic Games revealed the new Unreal Engine 5 with a stunning PlayStation 5 demo, and it’s a massive relief to game developers.
 These are our honest thoughts in the most layman’s language.

 In a demo dubbed “Lumen in the land of Nanite,” Epic revealed the power of Unreal Engine 5 (UE5) running live on a PlayStation 5 hardware.
 The 8-plus minutes long video shows a character exploring some caves and ruins, revealing an incredible level of detail with dynamic lighting and shadows.